Much debate surrounds two magnificent, bright ferns dominating almost every home and garden: Kimberly Queen vs Boston fern.

 On the other hand, Kimberly Queen may only offer a single cultivar Nephrolepis Obliterate that does not look much different.

-Similarities Between Boston Queen and Kimberly Queen Fern
+Similarities Between Boston Queen vs Kimberly Queen Fern

 As mentioned before, despite some notable differences, the two plants share similar traits.